infinum/frontend-handbook/SASS Styleguide/File organization.md

 }

 ```
-If you project uses PostCSS there are libs that will make all this font-face declarations for you.
+If you project uses PostCSS there are libs that will make all these font-face declarations for you.

 ### Animations